01satria/LauncherAppv2/README.md

 ## Features

 ### 🏠 Home Screen
 Grid or list layout, toggle app names on/off, hide apps you don't want cluttering your drawer.
-Long-press any app for quick actions — pin, hide, or uninstall without ever leaving the home screen.
+Long press any app for quick actions such pin, hide, or uninstall without ever leaving the home screen.

 ### 📌 Dock
 Pin up to 4 favorite apps for instant access.
-Your avatar lives here too, tap to open the Dashboard, long-press for Settings.
+Your avatar lives here too, tap to open the Dashboard, long press for Settings.

 ### 💬 Chat
 A lightweight personal assistant that knows your name, greets you by time of day, and keeps your conversation alive throughout the session.

 ### 🌤️ Weather
-Real-time weather for any city in the world — no account, no API key, completely free.
+Realtime weather for any city in the world, no account, no API key, completely free.
 Save up to 8 locations and check an hourly forecast for the rest of the day.

 ### 💱 Currency
 Live exchange rates for 14 currencies including USD, EUR, IDR, JPY, SGD, and more.
 Convert instantly, anytime.